 Not long ago, when I was home alone and without a lot of money, I made a frozen pizza and turned The Office on TV.
 The whole thing, including the two Christmas specials, was on Netflix.
-The two series, six episodes each, wouldn't take long.
+The two seasons, six episodes each, wouldn't take long.
 I sat and watched something I hadn't seen in nearly a decade and was mesmerized by how much it had changed.
 When I was younger, I had thought it was an #awkward "cringe-fest," but what I saw this time was a painful, incisive documentation of total banality and trying to escape it through any means necessary.
 It was a picture of a forgotten part of our society, the one away from any limelight, a hundred thousand beige prisons up and down the country facilitating not lives but existences, especially in the case of its agonizingly sad protagonist David Brent.

 Ricky Gervais is one of the last great British comedy auteurs.
 Since The Office and, to a lesser extent, Extras, no one else has really seen their original vision come true in such a way.
 There have been popular formats and programs: Mrs. Brown's Boys, the endless sneering panel shows that clog up the daily viewing schedule… Even the best BBC comedy in years, BBC3's People Just Do Nothing, borrows heavily from Gervais's themes, as does Channel 4's Phoneshop, also good and clearly indebted to Gervais (who acted as script editor on it), too.